 Cost Comparison: EOR vs Contractor

-At first glance, contractors seem cheaper — you pay only the hourly rate with no benefits or employer taxes.
+At first glance, contractors seem cheaper — you pay only the hourly rate with no benefits or employer taxes, but both arrangements carry tax implications that differ from direct employment.
 But the real cost math is more nuanced.

 Contractors typically charge 20–40% more per hour than employees to cover their own taxes, benefits, and business expenses.
 When you factor in the cost of compliance risk, the EOR model is often more cost-effective for long-term engagements.